ATH25/Java8Plus/README.md

     • Comparing classic and pattern matching {@code instanceof} usage
     • Pattern matching for multiple types in conditional logic

+- Sealed Classes (Java 15/17+)
+  Java 15 introduced sealed classes (finalized in Java 17), allowing class designers to control which classes or interfaces can extend or implement them:
+  - Use the `sealed` modifier on a class or interface, and the `permits` clause to specify allowed subclasses or implementors.
+  - Subclasses must be explicitly marked as `final`, `sealed`, or `non-sealed`.
+  - Enforces closed class hierarchies, enabling safer, exhaustive pattern matching and easier maintenance.
+  - Example exercises:
+    • Defining sealed hierarchies and permitted subclasses
+    • Using final, sealed, and non-sealed subclasses
+    • Leveraging sealed classes in pattern-matching switch expressions for exhaustive checks

 ## Upcoming Topics